Flat lay of diverse plant-based protein sources like beans, lentils, almonds, and tofu with "PROTEIN" text.

 Individual microbes, such as sulphate-reducing bacteria, Bifidobacteria, and Clostridia, respond selectively to specific dietary components in a way that may be important to health.

-Gut microflora also form a line of defense against the onslaught of disease-causing pathogens.
+Gut microflora also forms a line of defense against the onslaught of disease-causing pathogens.

-High numbers of healthy gut bacteria do not allow pathogens to colonize in the intestine, thus preventing disease.
+High numbers of healthy gut bacteria prevent pathogens from colonizing the intestine, thereby preventing disease.

-For example, Lactobacilli sp. works in synergy with the body’s immunity to fight the colonisation of pathogenic organisms like Salmonella sp.
+For example, Lactobacilli sp. work in synergy with the body’s immune system to combat the colonization of pathogenic organisms, such as Salmonella sp.

 The usage of steroids and antibiotics in animal feed has had devastating effects on livestock in terms of immunity and overall health.